EthanMcKanna/CanvasMenuBar/README.md

    - **API Token (full metadata)** – enter your Canvas domain (e.g. `school.instructure.com`) and a personal access token (Canvas → Account → Settings → *New Access Token*).
 Follow [Canvas' token guide](https://community.canvaslms.com/t5/Canvas-Basics-Guide/How-do-I-obtain-an-API-access-token-for-an-account/ta-p/386) if you need help.
    - **Calendar Feed (no token required)** – choose *Calendar Feed* and paste the iCal URL from Canvas → Calendar → **Calendar Feed**.
 This works even if your school blocks API-token creation.
 4. **Refresh** – the assignments list refreshes immediately, and again on the cadence you set in Settings (default: every 30 minutes).
 Use the `Refresh` button for on-demand syncs.
 5. **Work the list** – use the day navigator (chevrons + the floating `Today` pill) to browse any date.
-Flip the **All / Assignments / Events** filter, check off assignments you finish, and keep an eye on the progress tracker (you can toggle it off in Settings if you want a minimalist layout).
+Flip the **All / Assignments / Events** filter, tap the course chips to focus on a single class, check off assignments you finish, and keep an eye on the progress tracker (you can toggle it off in Settings if you want a minimalist layout).
 6. **Menu bar badge** – turn on *Show remaining assignments count* in Settings → **Menu Bar** to see a tiny badge atop the calendar icon.
 The number always reflects **today’s** remaining assignments, even if you’re previewing future days.

 ## How it Works